 Chiefs Passing Attack vs 49ers Secondary

-Now it’s no secret that the Chiefs have their own weapons on offense, probably a bit more firepower than the Niners in fact.
+Now it’s no secret that the Chiefs have their own weapons on offense for Super Bowl LIV, probably a bit more firepower than the Niners in fact.
 But, will it be enough to beat San Fran’s secondary?
 KC has the fifth-best offense in the passing game and while the 49ers will get pressure on Mahomes here and there, his ability to extend plays with his legs gives the Chiefs an advantage here.
 This ability and mobility will cause at least a few breakdowns on the defensive end of things and Mahomes knows how to exploit such lapses.

 He and the Chiefs have twice in the last two weeks gotten beat up early, gone down by double digits, and somehow came away with double-digit wins.
 Heck, the game against the Texans was a blowout win and KC was down 24-0 at one point.